 And Call Him George: The Russian puts his arm around the shoulder of one of the guys assigned to escort him for reassurance, and it kills him.

 Arch-Enemy: For obvious reasons, criminals rarely make repeat appearances.
-The closest thing Frank's got is Billy "Jigsaw" Russo, whose main claim to fame is tusseling with Frank a few dozen times and actually living to talk about it.
+The closest thing Frank's got is Billy "Jigsaw" Russo, whose main claim to fame is tussling with Frank a few dozen times and actually living to talk about it.

 Author Appeal: Garth Ennis' run prior the MAX print of series.
-His distaste for Catholicism is shown with the psycho priest, while his dislike for popular masked super heroes is shown in a fight with Frank vs. The Russian where Spider Man steps in; all Spidey does is get the shit kicked out of him and act like a human shield for Frank.
+His distaste for Catholicism is shown with the psycho priest, while his dislike for popular masked super heroes is shown in a fight with Frank vs. The Russian where Spider-Man steps in; all Spidey does is get the shit kicked out of him and act like a human shield for Frank.

-Frank gets one at the start of Punisher Noir when his wife tells him to be wary of the Angel of Death.
+Badass Boast: Frank gets one at the start of Punisher Noir when his wife tells him to be wary of the Angel of Death.

 Frank: Baby, I ain't got a thing to worry about 'cause I am the Angel of Death